bitcoindevkit/bitcoindevkit.org/content/repl/interface.md

 The `--send_all` flag can be used to send the value of all the spendable UTXOs to a single address, without creating a change output.
 If this flag is set, there must be only one `--to` address, and its value will be ignored (it can be set to 0).

-The `--policy` option is an advanced flag that can be used to select the spending policy that the sender intends to satisfy in this transaction.
-It's normally not required if there's no ambiguity, but sometimes with complex descriptor it has to be specified, or you'll get a `SpendingPolicyRequired` error.
-This flag should be set to an array of the list of child indexes that should be taken at each step when traversing the spending policies tree from the root, at least until there are no more ambiguities.
+The `--external_policy` and `--internal_policy` options are two advanced flags that can be used to select the spending policy that the sender intends to satisfy in this transaction.
+They are normally not required if there's no ambiguity, but sometimes with complex descriptor one or both of them have to be specified, or you'll get a `SpendingPolicyRequired` error.
+Those flags should be set to a JSON object that maps a policy node id to the list of child indexes that the user intends to satisfy for that node.
 This is probably better explained with an example:

 Let's assume our descriptor is: `sh(thresh(2,pk(A),sj:and_v(v:pk(B),n:older(6)),snj:and_v(v:pk(C),after(630000))))`.
 There are three conditions and we need to satisfy two of them to be able to spend.
 The conditions are: